ballerina-platform/ballerina-lang/docs/lang-ref/types-variables.md

 * long -> double
 * float -> double

-In addition to these built in type coercions, Ballerina allows you to define arbitrary conversions from one non-primitive type to another non-primitive and have the language apply it automatically.
+In addition to these built in type coercions, Ballerina allows you to define arbitrary conversions from one non-primitive type to another non-primitive using type mappers and have the language apply it automatically.

 A `TypeMapper` is defined as follows:
 ```